camerensmith/owtacticards/owcardgame/src/abilities/README.md

 2. If hero defines onInterrupt and row synergy ≥ cost, show modal to confirm
 3. If confirmed, execute interrupt (e.g., return Tracer to hand), consume synergy, skip applying that damage

+**⚠️ IMPORTANT: Tracer Recall Limitations**
+- Tracer cannot avoid killshots - Dragon Blade and Widowmaker's ultimate bypass Recall
+- These abilities use fixed damage that cannot be interrupted by Recall

 ## UI Components

 ## Board Geometry: Rows and Columns